wont-laylow/agric_hackathon/README.md

 Clone the repository and start the application with Uvicorn: https://github.com/wont-laylow/agric_hackathon.git

-run it using the command uvicorn app.main:app --reload and then access you local host http://127.0.0.1:8000 to view the app.
+run it using the command uvicorn app.main:app --reload and then access your local host http://127.0.0.1:8000 to view the app.

 ## 🌱 Overview